The Best Smart Telescopes in 2026

 The Swan Nebula captured using the Seestar S30 from my backyard (Bortle 6).

-- Celestron Origin Mark II: The upgraded version uses the Origin 678C Camera featuring Sony’s latest Starvis 2 CMOS technology.
+• Celestron Origin Mark II: The upgraded version now uses the Origin 678C Camera, featuring Sony STARVIS 2 CMOS technology for improved low-light performance.

 Smart Telescope Comparison Table